Quebec Immigrant Investor Program

 If the investor applicant dies after receiving their Canadian Permanent Residency card, any surviving family members will not lose their immigration status and can remain in Canada.
 If the investment was not financed, the surviving family will need to show they are the rightful heirs to the investment funds and will then receive them at the end of the required five-year investment period.

-For further information about the Quebec Immigrant Investor Program and immigration to Canada, please feel free to contact Canada Investor Immigration for a private and confidential consultation today.
+For further information about the Quebec Immigrant Investor Program and immigration to Canada, please feel free to contact Davies Immigration Law for a private and confidential consultation today.